pypxe/PyPXE/DOCUMENTATION.md

 * `mode_debug` [Type: bool; Optional] - this indicates whether or not the TFTP server should be started in debug mode or not; by default it is set to 'False'

 ##DHCP Server `pypxe.dhcp`
-The DHCP service can be imported one of two ways:
+The DHCP service can be imported _one_ of the following two ways:
 ```python
 from pypxe import dhcp
 ```
-or
 ```python
 import pypxe.dhcp
 ```